Best Restaurants Outside Downtown Asheville

 Rocky’s Hot Chicken Shack 1445 Patton Ave., West Asheville, 828-575-2260, www.rockyshotchickenshack.com; Fried Chicken, daily for lunch and dinner Inexpensive

-Rocky’s gets local hype for its spicy fried chicken.
+Rocky’s gets local hype for its Nashville-style spicy fried chicken.
 The actual fried chicken we rate as very good, but not everyone cares for the hot dry rub used on the chicken.
 The heat level varies from plain to XX Hot.
 For us the rubs are too thick and dark and overwhelm the flavor of the chicken, and we don’t really find even the hottest levels all that hot.
-If we eat again at Rocky's, we’ll just have the plain fried chicken.
-The fried okra and corn pudding are very good, fries are just okay, about what you'd expect from crinkle-cut frozen fries, and the fried pickle appetizer is way too heavily breaded.
+The fried okra and corn pudding sides are very good, fries are just okay, and the fried pickle appetizer is too heavily breaded.
 Two pieces of chicken with a choice of two sides will set you back about $11.
-Rocky's has announced plans for a second location on Sweeten Creek Road, Arden, in South Asheville.
+Rocky's has a second location on Sweeten Creek Road, Arden, in South Asheville.

-Sunny Point is famous for its breakfasts (most $7-$9), which are served all day, but you won’t be disappointed in lunch or dinner either.
+Sunny Point has been known for famous for its breakfasts since 2003.
+Breakfast (mostly $10-$12) is served all day, but you won’t be disappointed in lunch or dinner either.
 The shrimp and grits here could be the best in town, and there are sandwiches and burgers, most priced in the low teens.
-The restaurant has a small, usually crowded inside seating, plus a covered patio, all with a nice West Asheville vibe.
+The restaurant has a small, usually crowded inside seating, plus a covered patio, recently redone, all with a nice West Asheville vibe.
 Service is always friendly and engaging.
 The restaurant has its own small garden, and there’s a full bar.

 Universal Joint, in what used to be a Pure gas station at the corner of Haywood Road and Sand Hill Road in West Asheville, is popular for its burgers.
 The burgers aren’t bad, among the better efforts we’ve had in Asheville.
 By last account the burgers are presented about a dozen different ways.
-For example, the Steinbeck burger has pimento cheese, bacon and jalapenos, with okay fries ($9).
-The standard burger is 8 ounces of nicely charbroiled Angus beef with American cheese on an egg bun, which in our case was mistakenly served with tater tots rather than the ordered fries ($8).
-The Joint also serves some basic Mexican items and other pub food.
+For example, the Steinbeck burger has pimiento cheese, bacon and pickled jalapenos.
+Bison burgers also are available.
+The Joint also serves some Mexican items and other pub food.

 WALK 401 Haywood Rd., West Asheville, 828-505-7929, www.walkavl.com; Pub Food, daily for lunch and dinner (brunch on Sun.)
 Inexpensive

-We love the way the owners of the West Asheville Lounge and Kitchen or WALK have done the renovation of the old Rocket Club location across from The Admiral -- brick walls, high ceilings, garage-type doors on two sides that open to let in the mountain air.
-We found the service excellent -- friendly and prompt.
-And we enjoy the West Asheville vibe.
+We love the way the owners of the West Asheville Lounge and Kitchen or WALK have done the renovation of the old Rocket Club location across from The Admiral, with brick walls, high ceilings and garage-type doors on two sides that open to let in the mountain air.
+The service is excellent, friendly and prompt.

-With the juke box blaring, two pool tables going, the place full and the Alabama-Texas A&M game on the giant screen, it was LOUD.
-Definitely not a place for a quiet tête-à-tête.
+With the jukebox blaring, two pool tables going, the place full and a ballgame on the giant screen, it is LOUD, definitely not a place for a quiet tête-à-tête.
 With a beer or two, a couple can eat here for around $40.

-For those who don't know, Delores & Jose's was an institution in West Asheville, especially in the 1980s and early 1990s when it was in a former drugstore building at the corner of Haywood Road and the I-240 ramp.
-D&J's kept the drugstore's locally famous hot dogs and served them until the bitter end last year, along with the Mexican dishes.
-Later D&J's had some issues, was sold and then reopened and never fully recovered, and Jose passed on, but on good days it had some great Mexican dishes -- plain working class food but authentic and inexpensive.
-In the early days it was run by Delores, Jose and Mena, who had come to Asheville from Mexico City, and then after Jose’s passing by Delores and Mena.
+Delores & Jose's was an institution in West Asheville, especially in the 1980s and early 1990s when it was in a former drugstore building at the corner of Haywood Road and the I-240 ramp.
+D&J's kept the drugstore's locally famous hot dogs and served them until the bitter end, along with the Mexican dishes.
+In its later years D&J's had some issues, was sold and then reopened and never fully recovered, and José passed on, but on good days it had some great Mexican dishes -- plain working class food but authentic and inexpensive.
+In the early days it was run by Delores, José and Mena, who had come to Asheville from Mexico City, and then after Jose’s passing by Delores and Mena.

 RIVER ARTS DISTRICT